Skip to main content

 Mental Health Webinar: A Guide for School Nurse & Health Staff (Nov 2021) / PDF Slides

-ADE partnered with Touchstone Health Services, Teen Lifeline and Project AWARE to educate Arizona school nurse and health office staff on how to identify and respond to common mental health challenges youth face in relation to COVID-19.
+ADE partnered with Touchstone Health Services, Teen Lifeline, and Project AWARE to educate Arizona school nurses and health office staff on how to identify and respond to common mental health challenges youth face in relation to COVID-19.
 Click the link below and enter the passcode to access the recorded event!

 Addressing Anxiety & Stress (NASN)